Rohitkhatrii/MySQL/Task 3/README.md

 SELECT * FROM Company WHERE age = 21 OR age = 25;

+Select * from company WHERE name LIKE 'P%';

 SELECT * FROM Company WHERE age BETWEEN 20 AND 26;

-#These queries filter records using conditions like equality, multiple conditions (AND, OR), and ranges (BETWEEN).
+#These queries filter records using WHERE, AND, OR, LIKE, BETWEEN.

 3. ORDER BY